 diabetic ketoacidosis (in type 1 diabetes) and

-- Making sure you have the right dose of insulin,
+- Make sure you have the right dose of insulin,

 especially if you are giving two types of insulin in the same

-the insulin properly so that each dose will work effectively.
+the insulin properly so that each dose will work the way it should.

 How to prepare and give an insulin injection